 Constance Hines, PhD

 Dr. Connie Hines is the interim director for the David C. Anchin Center for the Advancement of Teaching.
 She is a Professor Emerita of the Educational Measurement and Research program in the USF College of Education.
 Her research interests include the application of statistical methods to educational data, the measurement of teacher behavior and factors that mediate the effect of teacher behavior on student achievement.
-Her work has been published in Journal of Experimental Education, Journal of Educational and Psychological Measurement, Journal of Educational Research, and American Educational Research Journal.
+Her work has been published in numerous journals including the Journal of Experimental Education, Journal of Educational and Psychological Measurement, Journal of Educational Research, American Educational Research Journal, and Educational Evaluation and Policy Analysis.

 Howard Johnston, PhD